mia-platform/lc39/README.md

 ```

 It is possible to install the next version of the package, which use fastify v3.
 The version is a release candidate,
-so it is not yet a stable version and should not be used in production environments.
+so it is not yet a stable version and should not be used in production environments (next updates could be breaking).
 To try it, you can run:

 ```sh
 npm install @mia-platform/lc39@next --save